spryker/spryker-docs/docs/scos/user/features/202204.0/search-feature-overview/search-types-overview.md

 If you set up a multi-language store, the search function automatically checks and adjusts the language your customer has selected.
 All search functions, such as auto-complete or auto-suggest, are then applied to the selected language.

 ## Textual search
 By default, all content on CMS and Product Pages, such as product name, description text, or allocated attributes, is searchable.
-Additionally, Product Attributes and can be boosted in the search results.
-You can easily define which products or content should be included into or excluded from the full-text search.
+Additionally, Product attributes can be boosted in the search results.
+You can easily define which products or content to include in or exclude from the full-text search.

 For details about how you can manage the search preferences, see [Managing search preferences](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/search-and-filters/managing-search-preferences.html).